pyro-kinetics/pyrokinetics/docs/howtos/syn_hkdbs.rst

 In the __init__ of SyntheticHighkDBS, we also calculate the scattering location in theta from a given (Rloc,Zloc) location.
 For that, we first find the radial location (poloidal flux) corresponding to (Rloc, Zloc).
 Then, we fit the flux surface using the local geometry specification (eq.
-"Miller", "MHX"), similar to what should be used in the GK simulation output.
+"Miller", "MXH"), similar to what should be used in the GK simulation output.

 .. code:: python
     # calcualte thetaloc